kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 - Interface or mechanism for configuring the QoS-class resources (responsibility of the container runtime).
-- Enumerating possible (QoS-class) resource types or their detailed behavior
+- Specifying available (QoS-class) resource types or their detailed behavior
+- API changes to support updating Pod-level (sandbox-level) QoS-class resource assignment of running pods (will be subject to a separate KEP)

 ## Implementation phases